amanzi/amanzi/testing/benchmarking/chemistry/tracer_1d/amanzi_u-1d-tracer.rst

 Simulation results
 ~~~~~~~~~~~~~~~~~~

 In the figure below, the solution by Amanzi at time 50 years is compared to results obtained with PFloTran and CrunchFlow along the length of the domain.
-This figure shows the tracer front at time 50 years as a function of length along the flow path.
 Amanzi, PFloTran and CrunchFLow GIMRT (the benchmark simulators used in the example) add a moderate amount of numerical dispersion to the solution.
 The TVD scheme used in CrunchFlow OS3D does a good job in minimizing numerical dispersion.

 .. plot:: prototype/chemistry/tracer_1d/tracer_1d.py
    :align: center